Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 Practicing Self-Care

-But it’s vital we stop and take stock at midlife as there is NO better time to embrace REAL self-care.
-It’s a life stage when many women experience increased self-awareness and assurance alongside a better understanding of what they need in life and how to actually ask for it.
+But it’s vital we stop and take stock at midlife as there is NO better time to nurture ourselves.
+It’s a life stage when many women experience increased self-awareness and assurance.
+Alongside a better understanding of what they need in life and how to actually ask for it.
 We are often more aware of our mental and physical health and what nurtures or saps our energy and resources.
-We may have been ignoring these needs studiously for many years but those pesky hormone changes do sometimes come with a silver lining of being able to say ‘alrighty folks- it’s my turn now’.
+We may have been ignoring these needs for many years but those pesky hormone changes do sometimes come with the silver lining of being able to say ‘alrighty folks- now it’s my turn’.

 In short – midlife is quite often a turning point- an ‘I’m either heading downhill now or I’m entering my second Spring’ crossroads.

 That’s not indulgent – it’s potentially life-saving.
 And it sends a hugely positive message to those we love – by looking after ourselves, we show our kids, partners and friends the difference proactive self-care can make.
-We might even bring some of them along for the ride.
-We show others how to treat us (and themselves), what’s acceptable and most importantly what is not.
-We get off the hamster wheel (or at least slow it down) by putting in boundaries and saying ‘no’ – leaving more quality time for ourselves and those closest to us.
+We might even bring some of them along for the ride, by showing others how to treat us (and themselves), what’s acceptable and most importantly what is not.
+And we can get off the hamster wheel (or at least slow it down) by putting in boundaries and saying ‘no’.
+Leaving more quality time for ourselves and those closest to us.

 Examples of Real Self-Care